Appealing Connecticut DCF Substantiation Findings

 These two determinations, along with the underlying substantiation of abuse or neglect, can be devastating to your professional and personal reputations, especially if you work in a profession that requires contact with children, or if you plan on coaching or volunteering for your child’s sports teams or community service groups.

-Fortunately, Connecticut DCF law provides for a two-tiered appeal process, that somewhat levels the playing field for fairness, allowing you and your top Connecticut DCF lawyer to present evidence, review your DCF file, and call witnesses to the stand before an impartial hearing officer.
+Fortunately, Connecticut DCF law provides for a two-tiered appeal process, that somewhat levels the playing field for fairness, allowing you and your attorney to present evidence, review your DCF file, and call witnesses to the stand before an impartial hearing officer.

-So if Connecticut DCF has substantiated allegations of abuse and neglect against you, then you should contact a DCF lawyer attorney to preserve your appeal rights and begin reversing the unfair and unjust DCF decision against you.
+So if Connecticut DCF has substantiated allegations of abuse and neglect against you, then you should contact a legal professional to preserve your appeal rights and begin reversing the unfair and unjust DCF decision against you.

 What To Do Once You Receive a Notification of Investigation Results Form

 The appeal clock begins ticking when you receive the Notification of Investigation Results – Substantiated Form in the mail (known as DCF Form 2210a).
-If you receive a notice that the allegations and accusations were unsubstantiated, then your case is closed and you do not have any right to appeal (although you can contact a Connecticut DCF lawyer to learn how to obtain a full copy of the DCF investigator’s notes and interviews, a particularly helpful tool in messy Connecticut divorce proceedings).
+If you receive a notice that the allegations and accusations were unsubstantiated, then your case is closed and you do not have any right to appeal (although you can contact an attorney to learn how to obtain a full copy of the DCF investigator’s notes and interviews, a particularly helpful tool in messy divorce proceedings).

 Check the box on this form which indicates you would like to appeal and mail it back to DCF at the designated address on the Form 2210b.
 DCF first conducts an internal review of the Investigation results, and will decide on its own whether the Connecticut DCF Substantiation Findings should be reversed.
-If they affirm the decision, then you and your Connecticut DCF Investigation Appeal lawyer can request an appeal hearing.
+If they affirm the decision, then you and your dedicated lawyer can request an appeal hearing.

 The DCF Appeals Hearing